Xanatosinc/rarefaction/db-py/README.md

 Docker container to run Python scripts to populate, then use, the database.
 Run `make run` to enter into the container, then run the python scripts as given below.

+IMPORTANT: Each script being run uses input files. `make run` runs a container which has access to an INPUT_DIR, defined as a variable in the config.
+Certain scripts, such as rarefy.py, also make use of the OUTPUT_DIR.

 ## Populate

 ### Ecotypes, Genes